KUNJAN6902/DataAnalysis-PrimarySales-MilkCollection/README.md

 # SalesData and MilkCollection DataAnalysis

-I performed data analysis on Primary Sales Data and Milk Collection Data of two different villages.
+I performed data analysis on :
+  (1) Primary Sales Data of a company and
+  (2) Milk Collection Data of two different villages.

 I have tried to explain my approach to analyse these datasets in "Data Analysis-My Approach" - file.